StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 Of course, without the excellent textbook by Richard McElreath, this package would not have been possible.
 The author has also been supportive of this work and gave permission to use the datasets.

-This repository and format is derived from work by Karajan, previous versions of StatisticalRethinking.jl and many other contributors.
+This repository and format is derived from work by Max Lapan, Karajan, previous and Stan versions of StatisticalRethinking.jl and many other contributors.

 ## Versions

-### Version 5.0.0 (Under development, will tale time)
+### Version 5.0.0 (Under development, will take time)

-1. Complete overhaul using Makie.jl, Graphs.jl and more.
+1. Complete overhaul.likely using Makie.jl, Graphs.jl and more.
+2. Larger notebooks.
+3. Dropped additional figures in early chapters.    r

-### Version 4.0.0
+### Version 4.0.0-4.0.3

 1. Switch to StatisticalRethinking v4.
 2. Switch to notebooks under development by Max Lapan.
 Notebooks are being converted to Pluto (vs. Jupyter notebooks).